CarlosHPlata/notes-vault/3-Coding/Ai - Informed vs Uninformed Search problems.md

   - Informed vs Uninformed Search in AI 19-06-2025
 tags:
   - Programming/topic
+language:
-language: ai
+  - ai
+  - algorithms
 ---

 **Topics:** [[Artificial Intelligence & Machine Learning]], [[Algorithms]]

-# 📃 Informed vs Uninformed Search in AI 19-06-2025
+# 📃 Informed vs Uninformed Search 19-06-2025

 ---
-Search strategies in AI can be broadly categorized as **uninformed** or **informed**, based on whether they use additional knowledge about the problem domain.
+Search strategies can be broadly categorized as **uninformed** or **informed**, based on whether they use additional knowledge about the problem domain.
 The choice between them affects efficiency, completeness, and optimality.

 ## Uninformed Search (Blind Search)
 These strategies do not use **domain-specific knowledge** beyond the problem definition (initial state, actions, transition model, goal test).